seth586/guides/FreeNAS/freenas_3_tor.md

 ### Guide to ₿itcoin & ⚡Lightning️⚡ on 🦈FreeNAS🦈

 ### Why Tor?
 Goto https://bitnodes.earn.com/dashboard/, or http://nodes.bitcoin-russia.ru and sort by onion protocol.
 How many nodes do you see?
 200-500 as of writing.
 This is a tragedy.
 Every bitcoin node should be serving tor connections, there is no reason not to!
-Without tor or a vpn service provider, we are publicly proclaiming "This home has bitcoins'!
+Without tor, we are publicly proclaiming to our ISP and VPN providers "This home has bitcoins'!

 Because of this, nodes that exclusively run on tor have a hard time keeping sync with the network.
 Lets change that.